openucx/ucx/docs/source/index.rst

 Quick start
 ***********

-The following commands will download and build UCX v1.6 :doc:`release <download>`:
+The following commands will download UCX latest v1.6.1 release, build the code, and run a simple client/server example:

 .. code-block:: console